Political positions of Noam Chomsky: Iraq War

 Putting aside the crucial question of who will be in charge [of post-war Iraq], those concerned with the tragedy of Iraq had three basic goals: (1) overthrowing the tyranny, (2) ending the sanctions that were targeting the people, not the rulers, and (3) preserving some semblance of world order.
 There can be no disagreement among decent people on the first two goals: achieving them is an occasion for rejoicing. ...
 The second goal could surely have been achieved, and possibly the first as well, without undermining the third.
 The Bush administration openly declared its intention to dismantle what remained of the system of world order and to control the world by force, with Iraq serving as the "petri dish", as the New York Times called it, for establishing the new "norms."

-Views on the Cuban embargo
+Cuban embargo

 The conduct of international affairs resembles the Mafia.
 The Godfather does not tolerate defiance, even from some small storekeeper.